pts/pts-xtiny/README.txt

 You can use the linker script xtiny.scr from pts-xtiny.
-Just append `-Wl,-T,.../xtiny.scr' to your `gcc' command-line using another libc (such as dietlibc or uClibc), and benefit from some extra stripping of unneeded symbols.
+Just append `-Wl,-T,.../xtiny.scr' to your `gcc' command-line using another libc (such as dietlibc, musl or uClibc), and benefit from some extra stripping of unneeded symbols.

 Q20.
 Are executables created with pts-xtiny very fast?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""